Main 14 Festivals in Barcelona to Attend

 7. Día de Sant Jordi

-Día de Sant Jordi is a vibrant celebration of books and roses held on April 23rd.
+Día de Sant Jordi is a beautiful celebration of books and roses held on April 23rd.
 This unique festival combines the cultural significance of International Book Day with the romantic spirit of Valentine’s Day.

 The tradition's origin lies in the legend of Saint George slaying the dragon and saving the princess, with the rose symbolizing the princess' rescued life.
 Historically, men gave roses to women, but today, the gift exchange is more reciprocal, with people of all genders giving books and roses to show appreciation.